exercism/v3/languages/javascript/exercises/concept/array-transformations/.docs/instructions.md

 ## 3. - Find two cards from the exact middle of the deck

-Elyse will take a deck and make every card disappear except the middle two cards.
-This trick is always performed with exactly 10 cards.
+Elyse will take a deck of ten cards, and make every card disappear except the middle two cards.

 ```javascript
 const deck = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]